mayrs/knock-knock-arduino-doorbell-telegram-notifier/README.md

 The bot (`@<NAME>Bot`) can be found by **any** Telegram user.
 It exposes no methods to the public so there is **no interaction** with other users.
 By using the bot [`Token`](https://core.telegram.org/bots/api#authorizing-your-bot) we can send messages to certain channels in the name of the bot.
 Again, this data will **never be shared** with other users.

-To anonymize the bot output – and increase the cuteness factor – we use [emojis](https://apps.timwhitlock.info/emoji/tables/unicode).
+To anonymize the bot output even further – and increase the cuteness factor – we use [emojis](https://unicode.org/emoji/charts/full-emoji-list.html).

 #### System startup

-`ear` emoji.
+👂 emoji.

 #### Doorbell detected